hcoco1/hcoco1-resume/src/content/portfolio/expenses.md

 4. View dashboard with summaries, filters, and charts
 5. Manage profile settings (theme, language, currency)
 6. Share/export data or access admin panel (if admin)

 ---

+## My Workflow with Claude Code

+* **Specified the product before prompting** — categories, transactions, filters, exports, admin scope were defined up front
+* **Built feature by feature** — auth, then categories, then transactions, then the dashboard, then charts, then sharing/export
+* **Reviewed every change** — read the diffs, asked for refactors when Claude Code over-complicated something
+* **Tested in the browser** — verified flows, edge cases, and real-time updates after each iteration
+* **Treated prompting as a skill** — learned that vague prompts produce generic code; precise prompts produce production-ready code

+---